Yena-Park/yena-park.github.io/_posts/2018-10-22-introducing-tale.md

 author: "Yena Park"
 ---

-‘Write a function to reverse string’ is one of the most obvious algorithm questions that you can expect to be asked at a Javascript interview, especially so if are just starting your career as a software engineer.
+Write a function to reverse string’ is one of the most obvious algorithm questions that you can expect to be asked at a Javascript interview, especially so if are just starting your career as a software engineer.

 This blog is going to present 5 different solutions for this challenge.